 In the Otway Basin, the Waarre Formation was transgressed by another flooding event (conformably overlain) by the Flaxmans Formation.
-In the Casino-1 well the Flaxmans Formation was not identified.

-The Belfast Mudstone conformably overlies the Waarre.
-Its top came in at 1559m and is 180m thick.
-The Belfast Mudstone, along with the Flaxmans Formation when present, is the seal for the Waarre reservoir.
+In the Casino-2 well the Flaxmans Formation was intercepted at 1748m and is 9.5m thick.
+The Belfast Mudstone conformably overlies the Flaxmans Formation.
+Its top came in at 1525m and is 223m thick.
+The Belfast Mudstone, along with the Flaxmans Formation, is the seal for the Waarre reservoir.
 The Belfast Mudstone is largely made up of a medium to dark grey, medium olive- to medium brownish-grey, yellowish grey siltstone with only minor stingers of sandstone (very fine to medium grained, occasionally very coarse, common to abundant matrix, moderately hard, poor to fair porosity).
 The siltstone is moderately argillaceous grading to claystone, has trace glauconite, a trace of calcareous detritus, a trace to common carbonaceous detritus and flecks, and a trace of pyrite and micromica.
 It is soft to firm and amorphous to subblocky.
 The Belfast is dated as being mainly Turonian to Campanian (Abele et al., 1995), but perhaps only Coniacian to Santonian (Partridge, 1997).
 It was deposited below storm wave base in a low-energy marine conditions in a prodelta situation.

-The Nullawarre Greensand conformably overlies the Belfast with a top intersected at 1522m and is 37m thick.
-Log analysis identified 2.7m net pay in the Nullawarre Greensand.
-It is predominantly made up of a clear to translucent, medium green, very fine to fine grained sandstone.
+The Nullawarre Greensand conformably overlies the Belfast with a top intersected at 1507m and is 18m thick.
+Unlike Casino-1, no pay was identified in the Nullawarre Greensand.
+The formations is predominantly made up of a clear to translucent, medium green, very fine to fine grained sandstone.
 The sandstone has subangular to subrounded grains, is moderately well sorted, and has a weak silica cement.
 Glauconite is common and in traces locally.
 The sandstone is friable to moderately hard and has a poor to fair porosity.
 No hydrocarbon fluorescence was observed.
 The Nullawarre is regarded as being Santonian to Campanian in age and a marine deposit formed above storm wave base.
 It may be a sheet sand which accumulated on the upper part of the shelf (Abele et al, 1995).

 The Skull Creek Mudstone, (sometimes considered part of the Paaratte Formation), conformably overlies the Nullawarre Greensand.
-The top of the mudstone was encountered at 1259m and is 263m thick.
+The top of the mudstone was encountered at 1282m and is 225m thick.
 It comprises a medium to dark brownish-grey, grading to brown black siltstone which is argillaceous and grades to a silty claystone.
 The Skull Creek Mudstone commonly has dispersed fine to medium quartz grains, trace glauconite and trace disseminated pyrite.
 It is soft to firm and generally amorphous to subblocky.
 A pro-delta environment of deposition is interpreted for the Skull Creek and an age of Santonian has been attributed to the Skull Creek Mudstone.

-The top of the youngest formation of the Sherbrook Group, the Timboon Sandstone was intersected at 1177m.
-The formation is 82m thick and is made up of thin to fairly thick sandstone packages, interbedded with siltstone.
+The top of the youngest formation of the Sherbrook Group, the Timboon Sandstone was intersected at 1220m.
+The formation is 62m thick and is made up of thin to fairly thick sandstone packages, interbedded with siltstone.
 The sandstone is pale grey to grey, clear to translucent, predominantly medium grained to minor coarse grained.
 The sandstone is moderately well sorted and the grains are subrounded to subangular in part.
 The sandstone has a weak siliceous cement, has trace lithic fragments and traces of disseminated pyrite.
 The sandstone is friable to loose, and occasionally in moderately hard aggregates.
 No hydrocarbon fluorescence was observed.
 The interbedded siltstone is light to medium brown to brown grey, arenaceous, slightly calcareous with minor disseminated pyrite.
 The siltstone is firm to moderately hard and subblocky.
 The Timboon Sandstone was deposited in a deltaic environment, in this case, presumably delta plain, and has been dated to be Campanian to Maastrichtian in age in the Otway Basin.